Union navy: Ranks and rank insignia

 The highest rank available to a U.S. naval officer when the war began was that of Commodore.
 This created problems when many ships had to operate together with no clearly established chain of command.
 Even worse, when the Navy worked with the Army in joint operations, the customary rank equivalency between the two services meant that the naval captain, equivalent to an army colonel, would always be inferior to every Army general present.
-After the existing arrangement had been used for the first year of the war, the case was made that the nation's interests would be better served by organizing the Navy along lines more like that of the Royal Navy of Great Britain.
+After the existing arrangement had been used for the first year of the war, the case was made that the nation's interests would be better served by organizing the Navy along lines more like that of the British Royal Navy.
 A set of officer ranks was established in the summer of 1862 that precisely matched the Army ranks.
 The most visible change was that some individuals would be designated commodore, rear admiral, vice admiral, and finally admiral, all new formal ranks, and equivalent to, respectively, brigadier general, major general, lieutenant general, and general.